gulpjs/rechoir/README.md

 ## What is it?

 This module, in conjunction with [interpret]-like objects, can register any filetype the npm ecosystem has a module loader for.
-This library is a dependency of [Liftoff].
+This library is a dependency of [liftoff].

 **Note:** While `rechoir` will automatically load and register transpilers like `coffee-script`, you must provide a local installation.
 The transpilers are **not** bundled with this module.